amlannag6/amlannag6/README.md

 (Junior Software Developer, Full Stack Developer, Cyber Security,IT Analyst)
 - 🔭 I’m currently working on several projects in Fiscal Realities.
 - 🔭 I’m currently working on "Prediction of Covid-19 Vaccination Diplomacy" - a Machine Learning Project. (personal project)
-- 🌱 I’m currently learning new machine learning techniques and deep learning.
+- 🌱 I’m currently learning new machine learning techniques and algorithms.
 - 👯 I’m looking to collaborate on Github.
 - 💬 Ask me about my developed project.
 - 📫 How to reach me: Email: amlannag6@gmail.com or reach me at Linkedln:  https://www.linkedin.com/in/amlannag6/ .